Electronic game: Hybrid or combined games

-Other
+Other games

 Electronics have been adapted for use in a wide range of applications.
 Board games such as Dark Tower, for instance, rely heavily upon electronics.
 Non-traditional electronic games such as Rubik's Revolution or electronic toys which blur the boundaries between games and toys such as the Electronic Magic 8 Ball Date Ball or the Electronic Ouija Board are often considered electronic games as well.